tbrowder/advent2020/article.md

 own width method, or any other method.
 Any ideas!

 <!-- sol 3-->
 ~~~raku
 # use BUILD
 ~~~

-"Sorry, the BUILD submethod won't work for that.
+Sorry, the BUILD submethod won't work for that without some more code.
+It doesn't get access to default values.
+It can only assign values from arguments in its signature.

 Group B, what do you have?

 <!-- sol 4-->
 ~~~